-- Ninety-six separate nonprofits are funded by IOLTA in a network of Legal Aid organizations that provide or support free civil legal services to low-income Californians; - These programs cover every county in the state, and base their legal work on locally-set priorities; - Legal Aid nonprofits enlist volunteer attorneys, law students and social service experts to expand the resources available for the delivery of legal aid; - These nonprofits leverage their effectiveness by forming broad and creative partnerships with each other, the courts, local, state and federal government, communitybased organizations, law schools, law firms and others, to share resources and coordinate service delivery.
+- Ninety-seven separate nonprofits are funded by IOLTA in a network of legal aid organizations that provide or support free civil legal services to lowincome Californians; - These programs serve every county in the state, and base their legal work on locally-set priorities.
+(The blue flags on the map represent the main offices of programs and the red flags represent branch offices); - Legal aid nonprofits enlist volunteer attorneys, law students and social service experts to expand the resources available for the delivery of legal aid; - These nonprofits leverage their effectiveness by forming broad and creative partnerships with each other, the courts, local, state and federal government, community-based organizations, law schools, law firms and others, to share resources and coordinate service delivery.